 In the eyes of many parents, there’s just something wrong with the image of their child hunched over a tablet computer, whizzing through a program with the tip of their finger.
-Upon closer inspection, the parent sees that they’re reading an eBook, but still the screen itself is unsettling.
+Upon closer inspection, the parent sees that their kid is reading an ebook.
+Still, the screen itself is unsettling.
 Haven’t a few generations of parents been taught to turn off the devices and give children a book instead?
 What happens to that instinct now that books are digital?

-The statistics do begin to change a bit when parents are asked about selection and travel.
-When reading books while on a trip, 73% of parents preferred eBooks (the tablets can also double as a computer, taking up less room).
+The statistics change a bit when parents are asked about selection and travel.
+When reading books while on a trip, 73% of parents preferred ebooks (the tablets can also double as a computer, taking up less room).
 Parents who valued selection also preferred eBooks by 18%.

-Does this mean that eBooks are bad for children?
-No, it simply means that parents are still changing their own parenting habits, and that they still believe there’s value in a simple, colorful print children’s book (which there is).
+Does this mean that ebooks are bad for children?
+No, it means that parents are still changing their own parenting

-While the favorite book statistic is more indicative of reading habits shifting away from contained long-form stories and more towards shorter, serialized works, the advanced reader statistic is a bit alarming.
-Does reading eBooks stunt children’s growth?
+While the favorite book statistic is more indicative of reading habits shifting away from contained long-form stories and more towards shorter, serialized works, the advanced reader statistic is alarming.
+Does reading ebooks stunt children’s growth?

-Because of the rapidly changing nature of reading, technology, and education, it’s obvious that the jury is still out on the effect of eBooks on reading skills.
+Because of the rapidly changing nature of reading, technology, and education, it’s obvious that the jury is still out on the effect of ebooks on reading skills.
 However, reading is reading.
-It’s all about making sure that those eBooks are less of a game and more of an internal experience, allowing children to create world’s in their minds, and to think critically.
+It’s all about making sure that those kids ebooks are less of a game and more of an internal experience, allowing children to create world’s in their minds, and to think critically.

 Max Rivlin-Nadler writes for the Lulu Blog – Archived